hyperspy/hyperspy/doc/user_guide/io.rst

 .. note::

-    Note for python programmers: the data is stored in a numpy array in the :py:attr:`~.signal.BaseSignal.data` attribute, but you will not normally need to access it there.
+    Note for python programmers: the data is stored in a numpy array in the :py:attr:`~.api.signals.BaseSignal.data` attribute, but you will not normally need to access it there.

 Metadata